Learn how to use Guided Reading in your K–2 classroom.

 - Use EEDUC 6047.80 to register for credit.

-We can deliver this 5-day course in your school district for a group of educators.
-Take the course for noncredit for 35 professional development hours, or earn 3 graduate credits by completing an assignment and paying an extra fee.
+We can deliver this 5-day training virtually or in-person for a group of educators within your district (as COVID-19 social distancing guidelines allow).
+Take the course for noncredit for 35 professional development hours, or for 3 graduate credits.
+If you want to earn graduate credit, you'll need to complete an assignment and pay an extra fee.
+Email firstname.lastname@example.org to register for graduate credit.

 Cancellation Deadlines and Refund Policies